vanourogeros/NTUA-SaaS-08/README.md

 ## HOW TO RUN:

 1) You need to have docker installed on your machine.
 Go to the docker_compose directory, and run:

-•docker build -t puppeteer
+* docker build -t puppeteer
-•docker-compose -f compose.yaml up
+* docker-compose -f compose.yaml up

 That's it.
 There are no other steps.
 Visit http://localhost:3000 to access the frontend.